PrimerAI/pointer-generator/README.md

 ## Using a trained model

 Once trained, point the path in `decoder.py` to the subdirectory with the saved weights (the `train` directory in the log directory specified during training).
 Also update the hyperparameter values in that file to match those for the current model.
 Calling `generate_summary` returns the summary for a given document.

+If you trained in Tensorflow version <= 1.1 (as found in AWS P2 instances), but want to use the model with Tensorflow version > 1.1, you will need to use the `checkpoint_convert.py` script to convert the model.

 # Experiments